Canon EOS R1 Review

 The Smart Controllers built into the AF-ON buttons were awesome new 1D X Mark III AF features.
 The R3 was the next EOS camera to get Smart Controllers; now the R1 has them.

 Easily thumb accessible, the Smart Controllers optically detect lateral finger movement sliding over them, and the selected focus point or area changes accordingly.
 These controllers are exceptionally useful, and especially valuable is pressing the AF-ON button while moving the focus point, a feature that previously required two right thumbs.
-The only Smart Controller downside I encountered was inadvertently moving the AF point because my thumb came contacted the Smart Controller.
+The only Smart Controller downside I encountered was inadvertently moving the AF point because my thumb contacted the Smart Controller.

-When using the EVF, the Smart Controllers are available and functional while the shutter release is not pressed, is half-pressed, or is fully pressed, and when the AF-ON button is not pressed or pressed with subject tracking disabled.
+When using the EVF, the Smart Controllers are available and functional while the shutter release is not pressed, half-pressed, or fully pressed, and when the AF-ON button is not pressed or pressed with subject tracking disabled.
 When shooting action in AI Servo mode and using a continuous frame rate, the right thumb can be adjusting the focus point as the action unfolds.

 The Smart controllers are useful, including with gloves on (tighter gloves are easier to use than loose-fitting gloves).
 When the Smart Controllers arrived, all my other cameras suddenly lacked an important feature.